arq5x/gemini/docs/content/tools.rst

 .. note::

-    The output will always start with the family ID, the family members, the observed genotypes, and the observed aligned sequencing depths for the family members.
+    The output will always start with the family ID, the sample name, and the compound heterozygote identification number.

 --------------------
 ``--only-affected``